English Grammar PG (11388.1)

 Special assessment requirements

-Students are expected to attend classes, prepare for and participate in tutorial activities, read the required and supplementary readings, and other recommended sources, work in groups and complete all assessment items to the best of their ability.
+Students are expected to undertake activities online, prepare for and participate in synchronous sessions, read the required readings, and other recommended sources.
 They should also consult the lecturer when in doubt.

 Required IT skills

 Students are expected to have word processing and IT skills to allow them to fully engage in the unit through Canvas and to complete their assessment.
 This includes basic word processing skills, engagement in Canvas activities, posting messages, uploading video and audio files, uploading assignments, and using the library catalogue and library databases.
 Students should ensure they have access to a computer and α safe workspace to complete the online activities.

 This unit utilises e-resources subscribed to by the UC Library.
 These can be accessed, at no additional cost to students, via the unit Canvas site.

 Provision of information to the group

 Notifications through the Canvas Announcements Forum or the Canvas Discussion Forums are deemed to be made to the whole class.
 It is the responsibility of the student to ensure that they check for announcements on the Unit's Canvas website (forum messages are also emailed to student email addresses only).
 Students should ensure they check their student email regularly.
 The Canvas discussion forums will be checked by staff regularly.

 Use of student email account